elixirschool/elixirschool/en/lessons/libraries/bypass.md

 end
 ```

-There's nothing special to this test case so let's move on to the next: unexpected server outages, these are the request we're most concerned with.
+There's nothing special to this test case so let's move on to the next: unexpected server outages.
+Τhese are the request we're most concerned with.
-To accomplish this we won't be using `Bypass.expect/2` instead we're going to rely on `Bypass.down/1` to shut down the connection:
+To accomplish this we won't be using `Bypass.expect/2`, instead we're going to rely on `Bypass.down/1` to shut down the connection:

 ```elixir
 test "request with unexpected outage", %{bypass: bypass} do